 The Galaxy Note 10.1 2014 Edition is a powerful bit of kit.
 It's also pricey - but then it's good enough to function as a laptop replacement if you see it that way.

 The thing that really sells the Note 10.1 2014 for us isn't so much the super-high-resolution screen - which at 2560 x 1600 pixels does look amazing by the way - but the inclusion of the stylus, otherwise known by Samsung as the S Pen.
-It works beautifully, and the handwriting recognition is a step ahead of where it was before.
+It works beautifully, and the handwriting recognition is a step ahead of where it was in earlier Note models.

 FULL REVIEW: Samsung Galaxy Note 10.1 2014 Edition